 Keep your brioche fresher for longer by following these storage tips:

-Brioche bread can be frozen for up to a month.
-The best way to keep it fresh is by wrapping it tight with a plastic wrap before placing it in the freezer.
+- Freezing: Brioche bread can be frozen for up to a month.
+The best way to keep it fresh is by wrapping it tightly with a plastic wrap before placing it in the freezer.
 Thaw to room temperature before serving.
 Reheat as desired.

 Other Similar Recipes to Try